-- 2. In the Tool Properties view, click on the arrow button next to the stroke preview area to open the Pencil Properties dialog.
+- 1. In the Tools toolbar, select the Pencil prime tool or press Alt + /. - 2.
+In the Tool Properties view, click on the arrow button next to the stroke preview area to open the Pencil Properties dialog.

-The texture library in the Texture tab lists the same pencil textures as the ones in the currently selected pencil texture palette in the Colour view.

-4. In the pencil texture library, select the texture you wish to rename.
+- currently selected pencil texture palette in the Colour view. - 4.
+In the pencil texture library, select the texture you wish to rename.

-5. Open the Brush menu 🗐 and select Rename Texture.
+5. Open the Brush menu 🖹 and select Rename Texture.